 Behind Genius Ventures is an early stage venture firm investing in the future of work and the future of play, backed by world-leading tech investors.

 We invest in pre seed and seed stage founders.
-We invest founder-first, focusing on mission-driven founders building in creator tools, developer tools, API first platforms, wellness, web3, and gaming.
+We invest founder-first, focusing on mission-driven founders building in creator tools, developer tools, API first platforms, wellness, fintech, and gaming.
 We invest among world-leading tech investors like Andreessen Horowitz, Tribe Capital, Bain Capital Ventures, YC, Social Capital, and more.

-We are a community first fund, and leverage both our investor relationships & Paige’s twitter platform to support early stage founders.
+We are a community first fund, and leverage both our investor relationships & Paige’s educational platform to support early stage founders.
 We make introductions to downstream capital, coinvest with limited partners & do pitch practice sessions.

 Before I started at Behind Genius Ventures, I’d often ask myself “How do investors evaluate companies?
 How do fund managers raise capital?”